igrishaev/CV/README.md

 - [linkedin.com/in/igrishaev](https://linkedin.com/in/igrishaev)

 ### Summary
-- 6 years of Clojure in production (Aleph/manifold stack, core.async, Component/Integrant);
+- 6-7 years of Clojure in production (Aleph/manifold stack, core.async, Component/Integrant);
 - experience with different data sources: PG, Datomic, Kafka, Cassandra, etc.
 - some experience with frontend: re-frame, React;
 - mobile development: Re-Natal with some bits of Obj-C/Swift;
-- knowledge of Python/Django;
+- good knowledge of Python/Django;
 - good with Emacs and LaTeX.

 ## Clojure contribution